DoctorLogicProduct/dltest/landing-pages/doctorlogic-webinar-reputation-management-2.md

 - template: hero-with-iframe-form
   component: hero-4
   component_css: hero-4
   text: 'Google is constantly optimizing and innovating.
-To keep up with your digital
+Watch this webinar to learn
-    presence, you need a killer strategy.
-Watch this webinar to learn 3 proven strategies to amplify your practice''s search engine optimization strategy. '
+    3 proven strategies to amplify your practice''s search engine optimization strategy and align with Google''s algorithms. '
   tagline:
   - headline: Webinar | 3 Ways To Improve SEO For Aesthetic Practices
   bg_img: "/uploads/home-hero-1.jpg"